pbock/timetravel/lib/README.md

 _Timetravel_ works as a general-purpose counter that increments by a set amount each millisecond.
 It can be set, sped up, paused and restarted.
 There are no “moving parts”; the time is only calculated when needed.
 While you’re not using it, the clock does absolutely nothing.

-_Timetravel_ is tiny (1 KB minified), fully tested, and works just about anywhere.
-You can `require` it Node or AMD style or embed it the old-fashioned way with a `<script>` tag.
+_Timetravel_ is tiny (1.5 KB minified), fully tested, has no dependencies, and works just about anywhere.
+You can `require` it Node- or AMD-style or embed it the old-fashioned way with a `<script>` tag.

 ## Is _Timetravel_ right for me?